Kinetic theory of coupled binary-fluid-surfactant systems: Results and Discussion

 \subsection{Emulsion Study}

 Our final case study examines an emulsion of oil droplets suspended in water, with the initial condition shown in the first row of Fig.~\ref{fig:emulsion}.
-Simulations were performed on a $L_x\times L_y=64 \times 64$ grid with spatial resolution $\Delta x = \Delta y = 0.5$ and time step $\Delta t = 0.0001$.
+Simulations were performed on a $L_x\times L_y=64 \times 64$ grid with spatial resolution $\Delta x = \Delta y = 0.5$ and time step $\Delta t = 0.001$.
 To compare the effects of surfactants, we conducted two simulations: one for a clean system with no surfactants ($\varepsilon = 0$, $C_0 = 0$), and one with surfactants present ($\varepsilon = 1.5$, $C_0 = 0.244$).
 Periodic boundary conditions were applied along all edges of the domain ($x = 0$, $x = L_x$, $y = 0$, $y = L_y$).

 In the absence of surfactants, the droplets gradually coalesce into a single large drop.
 By contrast, when surfactants are present, coalescence is significantly suppressed, leading to a more stable emulsion—although the system will still slowly evolve toward full phase separation over longer timescales.
 This stabilization arises from the polarization field $\bm{p}(\bm{r},t)$: the surfactant molecules orient outward from each droplet, generating effective repulsive interactions that hinder droplet merging.
 As shown in Fig.~\ref{fig:emulsion}, the clean system (left column) exhibits progressive coalescence, whereas the system with surfactants (right column) retains a dispersed droplet morphology over the duration of the simulation.
 Although not shown, we note that increasing the mean surfactant concentration $C_0$ further suppresses coalescence, much like increasing the interaction strength $\varepsilon$.

-The spatial distribution of surfactant concentration $c(\bm{r},t)$ is illustrated in Fig.~\ref{fig:surfactant-concentration}, where they are seen to accumulate at the droplet interfaces.
 Finally, as shown in Fig.~\ref{fig:emulsion} (right column), the surfactant orientation vectors $\bm{p}(\bm{r},t)$ point outward from each droplet.
 In this configuration, adjacent droplets effectively experience mutual repulsion due to opposing molecular orientations, thereby maintaining separation and stabilizing the emulsion.

+For comparison, we also performed a separate set of simulations in which the polarization field is treated as quasi-static.
+In this approximation, $\boldsymbol{p}$ is assumed to relax instantaneously to the configuration that minimizes the free energy, namely